yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    The neartree is searched for the nearest or farthest coordinate vector in the neartree to a given probe coordinate vector coord by CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively.
+   Starting with release 3, the search is balanced, following the left or right branch first depending on which branch seems closest.
+The former left-first behavior is deprecated, but still available in CNearLeftTreeNearestNeighbor.
 The given radius confines the search to a sphere around the probe.
 If more than a single extremal coordinate point is needed, CNearTreeFindInSphere can be used to obtain a CVector result vector of all the coordinate vectors that satisfy the constraint of being within a specified radius, or CNearTreeFindOutSphere can be used to obtain a CVector result vector of all the coordinates that satisfy the constraint of being outside a specified radius.
 CNearTreeFindIn Annulus can be used to obtain a CVector result vector of all the coordinates that satisfy the constraint of being between two specified radii from the probe.
    CNearTreeFindKNearest can be used to obtain a CVector result vector of the k coordinates closest to the probe point such that all results are within the specified radius of the probe point, or CNearTreeFindKFarthest to obtain a CVector result vector of the k coordinates farthest from the probe point such that all results are at or outside the specified radius of the probe point.
 The vectors themselves are not copied into the result vector.
 If the parameter resetcount is true (non zero) the result vector is cleared before the search.
 A parallel CVector result vector of the matching object pointers is returned if objs is not NULL.
 Aternatives the forms CNearTreeFindTreeInSphere, CNearTreeFindTreeOutSphere, CNearTreeFindTreeInAnnulus, CNearTreeFindKTreeNearest, CNearTreeFindKTreeFarthest can be used to obtain CNearTrees rather than CVectors of results.
-The functions CNearTreeNearest and CNearTreeFindFarthest implement CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively, adjusting the radius of the search while the search is in progress, and are not normally used by users
+The functions CNearTreeNearest and CNearTreeFindFarthest implement CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively, adjusting the radius of the search while the search is in progress, and are not normally used by users.

+   The size of the tree as a count of objects can be obtained using the function NearTreeGetSize or the macro NearTreeSize.
+The size of the tree as a count of nodes and the depth of the tree can be obtained using the functions CNearTreeCount and CNearTreeGetDepth.
+Estimates of the Hausdorff dimension, the esd of that estimate, the diameter, the spacing and the variance of the spacing can be obtained with CNearTreeGetDimEstimate, CNearTreeGetDimEstimateEsd, CNearTreeGetDiamEstimate, CNearTreeGetMeanSpacing and CNearTreeGetVarSpacing.

     Returns